THE BEST BERLIN JOB SEARCH WEBSITES

 Sometimes, it’s hard to find a job on your own, and you need help.
-Motivated recruiters will strive to place you as soon they can.
+Motivated recruiters will strive to place you as soon as they can.

 I’m generally not a fan of recruiters who work on a commission basis.
 I feel like they treated me like a number and not a human.
 The minute that a company chose to go with another candidate, they failed to return my emails or phone calls and I never heard from them again.
 To date, I haven’t worked with a recruiter who was reliable or genuinely interested in finding me a job.

-That said, as long as you know how recruiters can be, don’t take their dismissive behaviour or lack of attention personally.
+That said, as long as you know how recruiters can be, don’t take their dismissive behavior or lack of attention personally.
 If they can help you land a job, go with them.
 Just be careful and don’t hesitate to turn down a job offer or terminate your relationship with the recruiter if you feel they’re pressuring you into an uncomfortable situation.

 Some recruiting companies in Berlin:

 Startup Job Websites

 Berlin has long established itself as an exciting and active hub for startups.
-A large number of people, especially people from abroad, tend to land jobs at Berlin startups.
-You’ll find that Berlin startups are usually comprised of an international group of people and that English is the commonly spoken language in the workplace.
+A large number of people, especially those from abroad, tend to land jobs at Berlin startups.
+You’ll find that Berlin startups are usually comprised of an international group of people and that English is the most commonly spoken language in the workplace.

 2) Berlin Startup Jobs, Internships & Co-founders (Facebook group)